Frazz by Jef Mallett for September 18, 2016

 15. Missing large

-Calvin almost 8 years ago
+Calvin about 8 years ago

 Cannot read the morse in several writers comments, all letters run together, great to see, however!
 73’s Ray, aka W8ISK